 While the rooms are pretty large, please don't spread out your "stuff" too much.
 If you find an occasional session to be too crowded, look for a different one, take a break, grab a bite, or head off to jam with your friends.

 Between sessions, rooms can generally be used for informal jamming unless a Flash Mob is happening in them.
 In hallways, look for the eight "Official Jam Spot" signs; avoid the "No Jamming, Please" areas, and try not to block traffic.
-Please do not jam in the hotel lobby (where people are checking in and out).
+Small, quiet jams are ok in the hotel lobby (between 9AM and 9PM).
 Finally, please keep the noise level low in and near the sleeping rooms.
 At Fiddle Hell, you can never tell when someone's napping or trying to grab a few quiet moments far from the crowd.

 First Floor Rooms

 Room 1: "Mellie Dunham Room" (known as Regency I to the hotel staff) - Really big room, used for workshops and jams and for the Saturday night concert and dance.
+Rooms 1 and 2 will be combined in 2019, to have more space for concerts.
 Mellie Dunham (1853-1931) was crowned “Champion Fiddler of Maine” in 1925, and attracted nationwide attention when he was invited to meet Henry Ford, who wanted to revive oldtime music and dancing.

 Room 2: "Jean Carignan Room" (Regency II) - Also really big, used for workshops and jams and for the Saturday night concert and dance.
+Room 2 will be combined with Room 1 in 2019, to have more space for concerts.
 Jean “Ti-Jean” Carignan (1916-1988) was a fiddler from Québec who played with great technique and joy.
 He had a repertoire of over 7000 tunes learned from Joseph Allard (his mentor), Michael Coleman, J. Scott Skinner, and others.

 Room 3: "Tommy Jarrell Room" (Regency III) - Also really big, used for workshops and jams and for the Saturday night concert and dance.
 Thomas Jefferson Jarrell (1901-1985) was a legendary oldtime fiddler, banjo player, and singer from the Round Peak area of North Carolina.
 He played with wonderful syncopation and driving bowing, and was a link to older times with tunes like Back Step Cindy and Sally Ann.